clckwrkbdgr/blackcompany/README.md

 Use cases
 ---------

-Shows some motto or habit (using list of them and switching on start of each month).

 Dated tasks:
 Adding, removing, editing tasks.
 Changing date, changing text.
 Showing current tasks, missed tasks, tasks for next few days, all tasks.